 Examples of some of the off-label medications include:

-There has been considerable debate within the 12-step community around the use of medications to assist the treatment of addiction.
+There has been considerable debate within the 12-step community around the use of medication assisted treatment.
 In some circles, any psychotropic medications (even Prozac) are not in accordance with principles of true recovery.
-People held an attachment to the spiritual and community power of Alcoholics Anonymous to such a degree that medications were thought to interfere with a potentially healthy recovery path.
+People held an attachment to the spiritual and community power of Alcoholics Anonymous.
+They did so to such a degree that medications were thought to interfere with a potentially healthy recovery path.

 Today, the central stance of Alcoholics Anonymous is that “We support what works.”
 Many sponsors through AA will comment to their sponsees that they are not doctors and hand over medical decisions to those with the appropriate training.
 Overall, the 12-step community has become more and more welcoming of MAT approaches, in part due to positive clinical studies and general safety of the medications.

 The greatest resistors of MAT continue to be the prescribed people themselves.
-The concept of a medication to assist in recovery is often labeled as a ‘crutch’ and the person is reluctant to have something aiding their efforts.
+Some consider the concept of medication to assist in recovery as a ‘crutch’ and the person is reluctant to have something aiding their efforts.
 Ironically, the nature of using a crutch is ideologically part of a disease model for care – sometimes people need crutches while they are healing!

-Resistance to a medication in early recovery raises questions about the legitimate motivation for change.
-Such medications as naltrexone are well-tolerated, have no abuse potential and can be used for periods of 3 to 6 months after a person has reached base sobriety.
+Resistance to medication assisted treatment in early recovery raises questions about the legitimate motivation for change.
+Used for periods of 3 to 6 months after a person has reached base sobriety, such medications as naltrexone are well-tolerated and have no abuse potential.
 Because these months seem to be the most vulnerable to relapse, MAT is now the medical standard of care for alcoholism treatment towards the beginning of a change process.

 There are some physicians who are resistant to prescribing these medications, although this may be a marker of discomfort with alcoholism itself.
-Because the expected value of a medication like naltrexone is high, a person should be offered a trial of it unless there are significant contraindications.
+The expected value of a medication like naltrexone is high.
+A physician should offer a trial to a person unless there are significant contraindications.
 If your physician resists using this medication as part of your treatment for vague reasons, it may be in your best interest to simply transfer to a new provider.

-A scientific outline of the three phases of the disease model of addiction was defined by Nora Volkow, MD and George Koob, MD.
+Nora Volkow, MD and George Koob, MD scientifically outlined the three phases of the disease model of addiction.
 Please read their article in the New England Journal of Medicine Jan 2016 for further details on this topic.
 These phases are as follows:

 Any person who is struggling with an addiction will fall into one of these three phases at any given time.
 If we can identify the current phase, it is possible to use medications most applicable to a given phase to improve things.